apolak/DebugStrings/README.md

 DebugStrings
 ============

-C# API for sending and receiving debug strings
+.NET class library for sending and receiving debug strings.